 4. Bequest gifts are accessible to everyone, which inverts the traditional donor pyramid.

-When a nonprofit’s supporter puts a charitable bequest in their will, they don’t affect their everyday cash flow.
+When a nonprofit’s supporter puts a charitable bequest in their will, that doesn’t affect their everyday cash flow.
 Because of this, planned giving is accessible to anyone who makes a will, regardless of their current income.
-By investing in planned giving, nonprofits can capitalize on loyalty from many different supporters who care deeply about their organization.
+By investing in planned giving, nonprofits can capitalize on loyalty from any supporter who cares deeply about their organization.

 Traditional structure of the donor pyramid